Gondangdia railway station

 Gondangdia Station (GDD) (Stasiun Gondangdia) is a railway station serving by Jakarta Commuterline at Gondangdia, Menteng, Central Jakarta, Indonesia.

-The location is quite strategic because it is near office areas.
-On the lower floor of the station complex there used to be stalls occupied by traders who paid rent to PT Kereta Api, but now these commercial spaces have been demolished.
+The station is strategically located near office areas.
+The lower floor of the station complex once housed stalls occupied by traders who paid rent to PT Kereta Api (PT KAI), but these commercial spaces have since been demolished.
 The head office of PT Kereta Api Logistik (Kalog) is also located at this station.
 The area around the station is being renovated to strengthen public transportation integration (with TransJakarta), rearrange the street vendors around the station, and make it easier for pedestrians to access.
 Estimated to be completed in 2021, this arrangement is being carried out by PT Moda Integrasi Transportasi Jakarta, a joint venture between the Jakarta MRT and PT KAI.

 History

 Gondangdia Station was originally a small railway stop that was built as a replacement for the Dierentuin railway stop.
 At that time, the Batavia City Council considered the location of the Dierentuin Stop to be bizarre and impractical for the development of the Gondangdia and Menteng areas.
-So the Batavia City Council ordered the Staatsspoorwegen (SS) to build a new railway stop as a replacement for the Dierentuin Stop.
+The Batavia City Council ordered the Staatsspoorwegen (SS) to build a new railway stop as a replacement for the Dierentuin Stop.
 SS built 2 small railway stops located in Gondangdia and Menteng respectively.
 This railway stop was inaugurated in 1926 and is strategically located because it is next to the N.V. de Bouwploeg.